 All the presidential candidates currently on the docket are trying to sell the American people that their “unique” mixture of consequence, in defiance to entropy, will revert to cause.

-They sell the American public the equivalent notion that from a final score in a game of soccer, one could reliably infer the quality of gameplay.
-And worse, that a similar score in another game of soccer must have come from the same gameplay.
+They sell the American public the equivalent notion that from a final score in a soccer game, one could reliably infer the quality of gameplay.
+And worse, that a similar score in another soccer game must have come from the same gameplay.
 Both are obviously false.

-Seventy percent of the American public sees through that nonsense, by not participating in the voting process, with a portion perhaps only realizing what politicians are doing simply does not pass their smell test.
+Seventy percent of the American public sees through that nonsense by not participating in the voting process.
+A portion perhaps only realizing what politicians are doing simply does not pass their smell test.
 I believe in the American people for that reason, its current leadership not so much.

 To repeat what I have written many times before, the U.S. President gets elected by an embarrassingly narrow sliver of a little over fifteen percent of the population.
 With some 85% of the American people disagreeing with the choice and abstaining from voting at all.
 Such is the outcome of a 240-year manmade manacle described as “the most advanced democracy” in the world.
 So advanced that the vast majority of our own people have no interest in it.